ska-telescope/csp-lmc-prototype/README.md

 ### Start the devices

-The script `start_prototype` in the project root directory starts the two TANGO devices, doing some preliminary controls.
+The script `start_prototype` in the project root directory starts the CSP.LMC TANGO devices, doing some preliminary controls.

 The script: